IDS6145-Fall2019/assignment1-agadd881/README.md

 (remove: **text between brackets to be removed**)

 > * Participant name: Allison Gadd
-> * Project Title: (Title of the problem you are looking and modeling)
+> * Project Title: Entrance and Holding Area of a Subway Station

 # General Introduction